earthly/website/blog/_posts/2021-12-23-golang-command-line.md

 ./activityclient -get 1 | grep "20 minute walk"
 ```

-Assuming the back-end service is up, and the client is built this will test that `-add` is adding elements and that `-list` is retrieveing them.
-If either break, the script won't exit cleanly.
+Assuming the back-end service is up, and the client is built, this will test that `-add` is adding elements and that `-list` is retriveing them.
+If either is broken, the script won't exit cleanly.

 ## Continuous Integration

 I can even hook this happy path up to CI fairly easily by extending my previous [Earthfile](https://github.com/adamgordonbell/cloudservices/blob/main/ActivityClient/Earthfile).

 I'll create a `test` target for the client, and copy in client binary and the test script:
 ```